thecipikus/documentation/docs/manual/_shared/usage/advanced/boot-cache-details.rst

        "enabled" : true
    }

-By default, TubePress uses its own high-performance PSR-0 compliant classloader.
-If you would like to use a classloader defined elsewhere, you can set this value to ``false``.
+By default, TubePress uses its own high-performance `PSR-0 <https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md>`_ compliant class loader.
+If you would like to use a class loader defined elsewhere, you can set this value to ``false``.